ID Fellowship Training (Years 1-2)

 Our fellows see inpatients at three institutions: NewYork-Presbyterian/Weill Cornell Medical Center (NYP/Weill Cornell), Hospital for Special Surgery (HSS), and Memorial Sloan-Kettering Cancer Center (MSKCC).

-NewYork-Presbyterian/Weill Cornell Medical Center (NYP/Weill Cornell) is the primary institution of our fellowship training program.
+NewYork-Presbyterian /Weill Cornell Medical Center (NYP/Weill Cornell) is the primary institution of our fellowship training program.
 The medical center is located in a large clinical and research complex on the Upper East Side of Manhattan.
-NewYork-Presbyterian Hospital (NYP) is the current name of what were formerly two distinct institutions: the Cornell-New York Hospital and the Columbia-Presbyterian Medical Center.
-Currently, NYP is the largest health care facility in the New York metropolitan area, and one of the largest and most prestigious in the world.
+It is the the product of a merger of two distinct institutions with great history: the New York Hospital (founded 1771, affiliated with Weill Cornell Medical College since 1898) and, Columbia-Presbyterian Medical Center (founded 1868, affiliated with Columbia University Irving Medical Center since 1910).
+Presently, NewYork-Presbyterian Hospital (NYPH), in addition to the Cornell campus, includes NYP/Columbia University Irving Medical Center as well as several community-based hospitals throughout the metropolitan area.
+NYPH is the largest health care facility in the New York metropolitan area, and one of the largest and most prestigious in the world.

-The Greenberg Pavilion of NYP/Weill Cornell is a one million square foot facility with 862 patient beds.
+The Greenberg Pavilion of NYP/Weill Cornell is a one million square foot facility with 862 inpatient beds.
 The hospital serves patients with a broad range of socioeconomic and cultural backgrounds, reflecting the diversity of New York City.
 NYP/Weill Cornell provides an extensive assortment of services through its Level I Trauma Center, Comprehensive Cancer Center, Burn Center, Bone Marrow and Blood Stem Cell Transplant Program, surgical services including neurosurgery and solid organ transplant, and OB-GYN, pediatric, neurologic, and psychiatric departments.
 Fellows learn to manage patients with both common and rare infectious diseases in a myriad of medical settings.

-MSKCC, located across the street from NYP/Weill Cornell, is a 500-bed hospital specializing in oncologic evaluation and treatment, and is a designated National Cancer Institute Comprehensive Cancer Center.
-MSKCC offers fellows a unique opportunity to learn about infections in the severely immunocompromised host in a highly specialized institution.
-MSKCC fellows rotate on the NYP/Weill Cornell in-patient service in a reciprocal fashion, and attendings at MSKCC have faculty appointments at Weill Cornell Medical College.
-A combined TransYork NewYork-Presbyterian/MSKCC Infectious Disease clinical case conference is held once per month between January and May.
+Memorial Sloan Kettering Cancer Center (MSKCC), located across the street from NYP/Weill Cornell, is a 500-bed hospital specializing in evaluation and treatment of oncologic conditions and is a designated National Cancer Institute Comprehensive Cancer Center.
+MSKCC offers our fellows a unique opportunity to learn about infections in the severely immunocompromised host in a highly specialized institution.
+MSKCC has a distinct ID fellowship, and MSKCC ID fellows rotate on our NYPH/Weill Cornell in-patient service in a reciprocal fashion.
+Attendings at MSKCC have faculty appointments at Weill Cornell Medical College.
+A combined Trans York NewYork-Presbyterian Hospital/MSKCC Infectious Disease clinical case conference is held once per month in April and May.

 Clinical microbiology